-Step 2 was aimed at establishing policy entry points, potential users and evaluating the data foundation for the compilation of the priority accounts for the selected SDG target indicators.
+Step 2 was aimed at establishing policy entry points, potential users and evaluating the data foundation for the compilation of the priority accounts for the selected SDG Indicators.
 In Step 3, this information is used in the implementation process for compiling the accounts and engaging future users of the accounts in this process.
-Engaging future users is key for ensuring the accounts and indicators are legitimate and relevant to the decisions users face, fostering ownership amongst potential users and stimulating demand (Vardon et al., 2016).
+Engaging future users is key for ensuring the

-8 https://unstats.un.org/sdgs/metadata/
+^{9 &}lt;u>https://unstats.un.org/sdgs/metadata/